Feb 17 – Mar 18, 2026

 Wayfair's Team Hosts 2nd Annual ERG Fair Fostering Employee Connection, Belonging, and Community-Led Celebrations

-Accenture ERG Hosts Ramadan Iftar Celebration at One Manhattan West
+Accenture Faith ERG Hosts Ramadan Iftar Celebration at One Manhattan West

-Accenture ERG Hosts Ramadan Iftar Celebration at One Manhattan West
+Accenture Faith ERG Hosts Ramadan Iftar Celebration at One Manhattan West

-Accenture ERG Celebrates Ramadan with Annual Iftaar Gathering
+Accenture Muslim ERG Celebrates Ramadan with Annual Iftaar Gathering

-Accenture ERG Celebrates Ramadan with Annual Iftaar Gathering
+Accenture Muslim ERG Celebrates Ramadan with Annual Iftaar Gathering

-The Accenture Muslim ERG – New York hosted its annual Iftaar, bringing together over 100 colleagues to break fast and celebrate the spiritual significance of Ramadan.
-The event offers a space for learning, cultural exchange, and reflection, fostering community, connection, and inclusivity within the workplace.
+The Accenture Muslim ERG in New York hosted its annual Iftaar gathering, bringing together over 100 colleagues to break fast during Ramadan and engage in cultural exchange, learning, and reflection to foster community and inclusivity in the workplace.

-AbbVie ERG Celebrates Eid al-Fitr with Festive Events! #EidMubarak
+AbbVie Faith ERG Celebrates Eid al-Fitr with Festive Events

-AbbVie ERG Celebrates Eid al-Fitr with Festive Events! #EidMubarak
+AbbVie Faith ERG Celebrates Eid al-Fitr with Festive Events

 Plan Year-Round